waferbaby/waferbaby/posts/2000-12-14-nightmare.markdown

 ---
 title: nightmare
+summary: I had a nightmare about an ex.
 ---

 i just had a stupid nightmare. i will now try to tell it all in one breath.